Mexicajun1605/Sams_BlogDown/content/posts/readingList.md

 - La Divina Comedia, Dante
 - Popol Vuh
 - Llivre Vermell de Montserrat
 - Cantigas de Santa Maria, Alfonso X
+- The Orthodox Way, Kalistos Ware
+- Catechetical lectures of St. Cyril of Jerusalem
+- On the acquisition of the Holy Spirit, St. Seraphim of Sarov
+- The Mystical Theology of the Eastern Church, Vladimir Lossky

 # Linguistics
 - Syntactic Structures, Noam Chomsky
 - Language, Thought, and Reality, Benjamin Lee Whorf
 - An Introduction to Historical Linguistics, Crowley Terry